In short, Invest Ottawa is a non-profit organization that facilitates economic growth and job creation in the city of Ottawa.

 Big or small, established or just starting out, we can’t wait to work with your business.

-For more information, please visit our Disruption Factory page.
+For more information or to apply, please visit our Incite incubator page.

 Since our programs are publicly funded, there are a number of criteria that must be met before you can access some of our higher level services, such as market intelligence.
 For a list of criteria for this service, please scroll down further.